DonDon693/Python-Based-Network-Ping-Sweeper/README.md

 # Python-Based-Network-Ping-Sweeper

-The primary purpose of the code is to perform a ping sweep, which means it sends a single ping packet (ping -c 1) to each host within the specified IP range to check if the hosts are reachable.
+The primary purpose of the code is to perform a ping sweep, which literally means all it does is send a single ping packet (ping -c 1) to each host within the specified IP range to check if the hosts are reachable.
+For this example we used the ol' reliable IP Adresses ranges of 192.168.1.1 through 192.168.1.254 which are commonly used for local networks.

 Here is a breakdown I created with the help of ChatGPT 3.5 of what each line of this code means.